yours-org/yours-wallet/README.md

 Documentation on integrating Yours Wallet into your decentralized web3 application can be [found here](https://panda-wallet.gitbook.io/provider-api/).

-You can also check out the live sample app: https://panda-wallet-sample-app.vercel.app/
+You can also check out the live sample app: [View Sample App](https://panda-wallet-sample-app.vercel.app/)

 #### Contributing 🙌